 Component-Specific Configuration Guidelines

-NetWitness Suite components and modules that obtain access to privacy-sensitive meta data and their obfuscated counterparts are Investigation, Event Stream Analysis (ESA), Malware Analysis, Respond, and Reports.
+NetWitness Platform components and modules that obtain access to privacy-sensitive meta data and their obfuscated counterparts are Investigation, Event Stream Analysis (ESA), Malware Analysis, Respond, and Reports.
 They get access to data based on the permissions defined for the role to which the user belongs.
 The Administrator or DPO configures each Decoder or Log Decoder to identify meta keys that are flagged for obfuscation.

 These components have additional guidelines to ensure that they function as expected with a data privacy scheme: